 What is a virtual graphic design assistant?

 Simply put, a virtual graphic design assistant is someone who works remotely to complete your graphic design tasks.
-Therefore this means graphic outsourcing the work to a consultant who has studied graphic design, and used professionally designed software to produce high-quality creations that match your brief and your brand identity.
-The projects that such people normally work on include everything from product and packaging design, digital marketing material, book covers, to social media creations.
+Therefore this means graphic outsourcing the work to a consultant who has studied graphic design, can even hold a bachelor’s degree and used professionally designed software to produce high-quality creations that match your brief and your brand identity.
+The projects that such people normally work on include everything from product and packaging design, digital marketing material, and book covers, to social media creations.

 Can’t I just use Canva for my designs?

 Some believe that using Canva is just as good as hiring a graphic designer.
 However, this is not true – there is a vast difference between work completed per this (or any other) web-based design tool, and per a personal graphic designer.
-Canva has made graphic design easy, and especially for those without any graphic design knowledge to produce a series of creative designs, making graphic design accessible.
-However, one should also look at the quality and the difference between creative products on this platform and those done by a professional – and there is a remarkable difference.
+Canva has made graphic design easy, especially for those without any graphic design knowledge to produce a series of creative designs, making graphic design accessible, especially obtaining a layout.
+However, one should also look at the quality, creativity, inspiration, ideas, and the difference between creative products on this platform and those done by a professional – and there is a remarkable difference.
 To explain this difference, think of Canva as the microwave in the kitchen − it does not make you a chef.
 You can knock up a simple meal quickly, but it’s not going to wow anyone.
 In fact, all the microwave will do is take up space, and if that is your goal, then fine.
 But if you are serious about your brand, and want to be unique, then this is the wrong approach.